Wealthfront Automated Bond Portfolio Methodology White Paper

 Based on the considerations above, we believe that bond ETFs are the appropriate instruments to use for our portfolios.
 Table 1 shows the primary ETFs we chose for each asset or sub-asset class.

-In addition to primary ETFs above, we also use alternate ETFs that are highly correlated with the primary ETFs to carry out tax-loss harvesting for our Automated Bond portfolios.
+In addition to the primary ETFs above, we also use alternate ETFs that are highly correlated with the primary ETFs to carry out Tax-Loss Harvesting for our Automated Bond Portfolios.
 This is a service we offer for Classic and Socially Responsible Automated Investing Account portfolios as well.
 We aim to produce tax savings by selling ETFs that have declined in value to realize capital losses, and then buying a similar highly correlated ETF to maintain the portfolio’s risk and return profile.
 The capital losses generated can be used to offset capital gains and, if there are more losses than gains, up to $3,000 of ordinary income each year, thus lowering the investor’s taxes.
 Because bond ETFs tend to have lower price volatility than stock ETFs, we expect they will generally have fewer opportunities to harvest losses than in our other Automated Investing Account portfolios.
-However, our service will look for opportunities daily and take advantage of them when available.
+However, our service will look for opportunities daily and aim to take advantage of them when available.

 Portfolio Construction

 Once we have a diverse set of instruments, we use a similar Mean-Variance Optimization similar to the one we use to construct our Classic and Socially Responsible Automated Investing Account portfolios.
-The main difference is that for Automated Bond portfolios, we focus on maximizing after-tax yield rather than after-tax long-term return, as most of the earnings from bond ETFs are in the form of dividends.
+The main difference is that for Automated Bond Portfolios, we focus on maximizing after-tax yield rather than after-tax long-term return, as most of the earnings from bond ETFs are in the form of dividends.
 Similar to our Classic and Socially Responsible Automated Investing Account portfolios, we constrain the portfolio’s estimated volatility and set certain bounds for individual assets weights: we require weights of individual assets to add up to one.
 We also implemented additional asset bounds for diversification purposes.
 The output of this optimization is a portfolio that seeks to maximize one’s after-tax yield for a 3% estimated annual volatility level.

 We conduct the following optimization: